colonel0x/Linked-List-Simple-Library/README.md

-``HI
+# Doubly Linked List Library

-I created library from my course data structure level 1, and this a simple doubly linked list library written by c++
+Hi, I created library from my course Data Structure Level 1, and this is a simple doubly linked list library written in C++.